 While the settlement involved the withdrawal of charges against the parent entity, SNC-Lavalin Group Inc., the Probation Order requires the parent entity’s compliance with its requirements regarding anti-corruption compliance measures.
 The parent entity is indirectly bound by the Probation Order because under its terms SLCI is required to enter into an agreement with the parent entity pursuant to which the parent entity ”acknowledges the contents of this Probation Order and undertakes to comply with same, failure of which shall constitute a breach of this Probation Order by [SLCI].”

-In many of its substantive components, the Probation Order mirrors those agreed by Niko Resources Ltd. (“Niko”) in 2011 when it pled guilty to and was convicted of violating the CFPOA in connection with bribes paid to a foreign government official in Chad.
+In many of its substantive components, the Probation Order mirrors those agreed by Niko Resources Ltd. (“Niko”) in 2011 when it pled guilty to and was convicted of violating the CFPOA in connection with bribes paid to a foreign government official in Bangladesh.
 This is an indication that the approach followed by the Crown in Niko almost a decade ago, in consultation with the U.S. authorities, remains highly relevant today.
 Details on the Niko case and the terms of its probation order can be found in our post here.
 The Niko and SNC-Lavalin orders together provide helpful guidance for companies on the expectations of Canadian enforcement authorities regarding appropriate measures for compliance with anti-corruption laws.

 Appointment of Independent Monitor